Glyphosate Renewal in the EU

 The EU re-approval process

 On December 12, 2019, the Glyphosate Renewal Group submitted an Application for the re-approval of glyphosate to the AGG, the European Food Safety Authority (EFSA), the European Commission and all other EU member states.
-The application deadline was December 15, 2019, three years before the current glyphosate approval expires on December 15, 2022.
-The application takes into account information on numerous new and ongoing studies and can be viewed on the internet.
+The application deadline was December 15, 2019, three years before the glyphosate approval was due to expire on December 15, 2022.
+The application took into account information on numerous new and ongoing studies and can be viewed on the internet.

 In addition to the application for re-approval, the GRG submitted a Scientific Dossier to the AGG on June 8, 2020 to assess the safety of glyphosate.
 This dossier contains all regulatory documents and scientific publications that are required in the European Pesticide Regulation for the re-approval of glyphosate.
 With over 180,000 pages, it is the most extensive dossier that has ever been submitted and is also available on the internet.
 It contains over 1,500 studies, including more than 100 new studies, as well as the evaluation of over 12,000 scientific articles with regard to the relevance and reliability of the data presented.
 On August 18, 2020, the AGG member states confirmed the completeness and admissibility of the dossier.

 Ten months later, on June 15, 2021, the re-approval process reached another important milestone: the evaluating authorities from France, Sweden, Hungary and the Netherlands published the summary of their 11,000-page draft Renewal Assessment Report.
 The most important key message: Glyphosate meets the criteria for renewed approval in Europe.
-That means at the same time: From the AGG's point of view, glyphosate is neither carcinogenic nor mutagenic.
-"No acute or chronic risk for the consumer is to be expected from the treatment of crops with glyphosate," the experts write in summary.
+That meant at the same time: From the AGG's point of view, glyphosate was neither carcinogenic nor mutagenic.
+"No acute or chronic risk for the consumer is to be expected from the treatment of crops with glyphosate," the experts wrote in summary.

 As the next step, EFSA and the European Chemicals Agency (ECHA) opened a 60-days public consultation period for this report, between September and November 2021, which allowed Member States, applicants, stakeholders and the public to participate in the regulatory process by providing their comments.